personal finance | september 26, 2022

 The rule prevents deducting a loss in certain situations.

 The IRS wash sale rule is in place to discourage transactions made purely for tax purposes.
-A wash sale occurs when you sell or trade stock or securities at a loss and buy “substantially identical” stock or securities within 30 days before or after the sale.
+A wash sale occurs when you sell or trade stock or securities at a loss and buy “substantially identical” stock or securities within 30 days before or after the sale (the “61-day window”).
 If you have a wash sale, the capital loss is not deductible that year.
 The rule still applies if you buy related securities, such as call options on a stock instead of the stock itself.
 In addition, you don’t get around the rule if you make the purchase in your Traditional IRA or Roth IRA after selling the holding in your taxable account.
 Also, shares acquired from dividend reinvestment are also treated as purchases for the wash sale rule (see Capital Loss Carryovers and Other Factors below).

-For example, if you sold shares of a large-cap mutual fund at a loss on November 1, 2021, you would not be able to take the loss on your tax return if you purchase additional shares of the same (or a substantially identical) large-cap mutual fund on or before December 1, 2021 (30 days later).
+For example, if you sold shares of a large-cap mutual fund at a loss on April 1, 2022, you would not be able to take the loss on your tax return if you purchase additional shares (including through dividend reinvestment) of the same (or a substantially identical) large-cap mutual fund on or before May 1, 2022 (30 days later).
 The definition of “substantially identical” depends on the facts and circumstances.
 The shares of two corporations are generally not considered to be substantially identical even if they are in the same industry segment.
 Similarly, two mutual funds tracking the same benchmark but advised by different investment advisors are generally not considered substantially identical.
-In both cases, however, there are exceptions, and you should always discuss with your tax advisor.
+In both cases, however, there are exceptions, and you should always discuss with your tax professional.